Schema-Validated Structured Content

 Implementations

-Astro’s content collections are an exemplar static-site implementation.
-A collection declares its schema as a Zod object, every item is validated at build, and templates receive typed content with editor autocompletion.
-The Content Layer adds typed references between collections and loading from files or external sources, so one collection can drive a detail page, a listing, an RSS feed, a search index, and a JSON-LD block for crawlers: the same content, validated once, feeding many peer consumers.
-Astro is worth singling out because it makes the right design the path of least resistance, which is what a good tool does for a good pattern rather than the other way around.
-See the content collections reference for the current API.
+The Content Layer adds typed references between collections, and loads content from files or external sources.
+One collection can then drive a detail page, a listing or RSS feed, a search index, and a JSON-LD block for crawlers: the same content, validated once, feeding four peer consumers.
+See the content collections reference for the API.

 References